Wilder cover art

 Free with 30-day trial

-Bloomsbury presents Wilder by Millie Kerr, read by Millie Kerr.
+Bloomsbury presents Wilder written and read by Millie Kerr.

-Wilder takes listeners on a global rewilding journey, exploring innovative and eye-opening projects led by a diverse group of passionate conservationists.
+A global rewilding journey, exploring innovative and eye-opening projects led by passionate conservationists.

 At an urgent moment in the international fight against biodiversity loss, Wilder's message is one of innovation and optimism.
-By focusing on conservation success stories and showing that there are bands of determined conservationists fighting for a better future, Wilder inspires us all to become part of the solution.
+By focusing on conservation success stories and showing that there are bands of determined conservationists fighting for a better future, Wilder inspires us all to become part of the solution.©2023 Millie Kerr (P)2023 Bloomsbury Publishing PLC

 Critic Reviews